juek/OtherPageLangs/README.md

 See also [Typesetter Home](https://www.typesettercms.com), [Typesetter on GitHub](https://github.com/Typesetter/Typesetter)

 ## How To Use ###
-The plugin comes with ´OtherPageLangs´ Typesetter Gadgets to tell the visitor about other available languages.
+The plugin comes with `OtherPageLangs` Typesetter Gadgets to tell the visitor about other available languages.
 Currently (as of ver.
 1.0), we have two of them:
-* ´OtherPageLangs´ is the name of the default Gadget.
+* `OtherPageLangs` is the name of the default Gadget.
 It will work in all themes.
-* ´OtherPageLangs_BS4´ is the gadget suited for Bootstrap 4-based themes.
+* `OtherPageLangs_BS4` is the gadget suited for Bootstrap 4-based themes.

 More may follow.

 ### Add the Gadget ###